catzsec/ForceAdmin/README.md

 ```zsh
 $ dotnet publish -r win-x64 -c Release -o ./publish/
 ```

+---

+⚠ ONLY USE FOR EDUCATIONAL PURPOSES ⚠

+---

 Any questions, errors or solutions, create an Issue in the Issues tab.